Phycocyanin: benefits, dosage, contraindications

 ✪✪✪✪✪

-Phycocyanin might increase exercise performance, fat oxidation, glutathione concentration, and attenuate lipid peroxidation due to physical activity, but the mechanisms remain to be studied.
+Phycocyanin could increase exercise performance, fat oxidation, glutathione concentration, and attenuate exercise-induced lipid peroxidation, but the mechanisms remain to be studied.

 Posologie